How to Apply:

 Master of Science in Occupational Therapy - Entry Level

 Along with your completed application accompanied by $50 non-refundable application fee, you’ll need to provide a few supporting materials.
-The application deadline is November 15, 2013 for the entry level MSOT program that will begin in the Spring 2014 Semester.
+The application deadline is July 1, 2014 for the entry level MSOT program that will begin in the Fall 2014 Semester.
 Because there’s lead time required for some items, here’s a step-by-step process that seems to work best for candidates:

 Complete your online application.
 While you wait for your transcripts to be processed, you can begin your online application, which lets you build, edit and save sections of your application along the way.